Asphalt pavements are susceptible to wear and tear, and that's bad news for business owners and property managers.

 Measure each area of your parking lot.

-Using your wheel, measure the length and width of the parking lot, making sure to walk in a straight line for increased accuracy.
+- Using your wheel, measure the length and width of the asphalt pavement, making sure to walk in a straight line for increased accuracy.

 For circular areas: